 You need to gain people’s trust through the real estate ads you’re designing and help them imagine what the house looks like to convince them to book a house tour.

-Here are a few tips for designing your real estate ads.
+Here are a few tips for designing creative real estate ads.

 1. Put the client at the center of the message